Uniform Object Rearrangement: From Complete Monotone Primitives to Efficient Non-Monotone Informed Search: Related Work

 Solutions for integrated task and motion planning (TAMP) can be applied to general rearrangement \cite{garrett2015ffrob, srivastava2014combined}.
 While they incorporate heuristics and are probabilistically complete (PC), it is difficult to make arguments about optimality.
 Furthermore, insights from rearrangement planners can lead to effective heuristics for TAMP.
 Pushing allows simultaneous action on multiple objects \cite{ben1995push,ben1998practical,huang2019large} though actions may be irreversible.
 Pushing has been studied in the context of robust rearrangement under uncertainty \cite{dogar2012planning, koval2015robust, anders2018reliably}.

 Navigation Among Movable Obstacles (NAMO) \cite{chen1990practical} is related to rearrangement.
-It is NP-hard \cite{stilman2008planning} and its difficulty depends on notions of linearity and monotonicity.
-A problem is linear if free configuration components can be traversed in a sequence in which earlier actions don't constrain future actions.
+It is NP-hard \cite{stilman2008planning} and its difficulty depends on linearity and monotonicity notions.
+A problem is linear if collision free components can be traversed in sequence, where earlier actions do not constrain future ones.
 For non-monotone, non-linear NAMO problems, a PC algorithm exists for axis-aligned objects and robots \cite{van2009path} though it may return highly-redundant paths.
 Recently, methods have tackled online NAMO settings \cite{wu2010navigation, kakiuchi2010working, levihn2014locally}.
-In object retrieval, movable obstacles may obstruct target objects and works have used dependency reasoning to generate valid plans \cite{dogar2012planning,dogar2014object} and scale linearly in actions with the number of objects \cite{danielczuk2019mechanical}.
-Recently, algorithms have been proposed to explicitly minimize the number of objects to relocate in object retrieval \cite{nam2019planning, nam2020fast}.
+In object retrieval, movable obstacles may obstruct paths and works have used dependency reasoning to generate valid plans \cite{dogar2012planning,dogar2014object} and scale linearly in actions with the number of objects \cite{danielczuk2019mechanical}.
+Recently, algorithms have been proposed to explicitly minimize the number of objects to relocate \cite{nam2019planning, nam2020fast}.